Ralyhu/globalCC/README.md

 ## Overview

-This project is developed as part of the following research paper:
+This project is developed as part of the following research papers:

-D. Mandaglio, A. Tagarelli, F. Gullo (2021). *Correlation Clustering with Global Weight Bounds.* In Procs. of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, September 13rd - September 17th, 2021, Bilbao, Spain.
+- D. Mandaglio, A. Tagarelli, F. Gullo (2021). *Correlation Clustering with Global Weight Bounds.* In Procs. of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, September 13rd - September 17th, 2021, Bilbao, Spain.

+- F. Gullo, L. La Cava, D. Mandaglio, A. Tagarelli (2022) . *When Correlation Clustering Meets Fairness Constraints.* In Procs. of the International Conference on Discovery Science, October 10-12, 2022, Montpellier, France.

 Please cite the above paper in any research publication you may produce using this code or data/analysis derived from it.